Saalin/blog/posts/2023-12-18-building-own-ssg.md

 # Building own Static Site Generator

 Welcome at my very own blog site.
 There are plenty of decent static site generators available, such as Jekyll or Hugo, but many developers suffers from [not invented here syndrome](https://en.wikipedia.org/wiki/Not_invented_here), so do I. Therefore, I decided to create simple script on my own.
+Sources are avaiable at [GitHub](https://github.com/Saalin/blog).

 ## Stack